sunflora/CarND-Vehicle-Detection/README.md

 ---

-I experiement with different value and settled on the current values of window size is 96 and 50% of overlapping.
-The result is from experimentation.
+We experiement with different values and settle on the current values of window size as 96px and 50% of overlapping.
 A smaller window works better when the car is further ahead (appears smaller) and a larger window works better when the car is near (appears larger).
-Size 96 is a compromise of 64 and 128.
+Size 96px seems to work better than both 64px and 128px.

 ---